banner scheduled tasks on pi -- Erik Mclean / Unsplash / ThomasDyan / RaspberryTips

 Crontab

-A crontab is a tool that allows us to list what we want to start, in a format that is understandable by the cron service.
+The crontab is a tool that allows us to list a task that we want to schedule, in a format that is understandable by the cron service.

 A crontab will contain two things: